 - Export your Multi-Touch Cost per Lead report

 Multi-Touch CPL is available as an add-on report in your account based on your pricing plan.
 It's important to note that each account includes every company in that account for the single base price (for example, you'd only pay $5 for your entire account of 20 companies, not $5 for each individual company).

 Once you activate, Multi-Touch CPL it will be viewable by all users-levels in your account including administrators, managers, and reporting users.

 The Multi-Touch Cost per Lead report requires the following:

 - Keyword-level tracking with dynamic number insertion installed on your website.

-- An active AdWords integration for each company where you'd like to see the Cost per Lead report.
+- One of the following integrations for each company where you'd like to see a cost per lead report: